University College Utrecht: Campus

-There is a fourth academic building, Descartes, that used to be integral to the UCU teaching environment, but is now part of the Utrecht School of Economics.
-The building previously housed the Academic Core courses, consisting of the mandatory courses at UCU such as the languages.
-Currently the Academic Core courses have no specific location, and the language courses are taught in the Voltaire building.

 The Dining Hall building served as a military mess on the Kromhout Kazerne.
 The building now hosts the University College Student Association Bar, a cafetaria and café, a student gym, the University College Student Association Office, UC Student Council Office, and the Campus Affairs Representatives Office..

 The Auditorium building used to serve as a military museum, but is now used for larger lectures and performances.

 Admission

 Students admission policy is based on merit, broad academic interest, and motivation.
 The application procedure includes submission of a letter of motivation, references, an English proficiency requirement, as well as an interview.
-University College Utrecht also provides financial aid to further help students.
+University College Utrecht also offers limited scholarships in the form of campus fee waivers to further help students.

 Ranking

 The Keuzegids (Dutch study choice guide) assesses about 400 bachelor programs on success rates, quality of education, quality of teaching, facilities and more.
 University College Utrecht has been awarded the Top Rated Programme quality seal since 2013 annually.
 The Acceptance rate is about 22%.